 After completing his studies, Péter coached young singers as a member of the International Opera Studio at Opernhaus Zürich.
-Following this, he was engaged as a conductor by Staatstheater Mainz where he led fifteen different productions.
+Following this, he was engaged as a coach and conductor by Staatstheater Mainz, where he assembled a large repertoire of operas.

 From 2011 Péter was the deputy music director of Theater Aachen and Sinfonieorchester Aachen.
 In his two seasons he conducted the premieres of Salvatore Sciarrino’s Superflumina, Rossini’s La Cenerentola, Johann Strauss’s Die Fledermaus, Verdi’s Un ballo in maschera, and Poulenc’s La voix humaine together with Monteverdi’s Il combattimento di Tancredi e Clorinda.
 With the premieres in Aachen of Ariodante and Alcina, Péter initiated a Händel cycle played on period instruments.
 He additionally conducted performances of Bizet’s Carmen, Humperdinck’s Hänsel und Gretel, and Verdi’s Simon Boccanegra, while Tristan und Isolde was significant as the first time he had conducted a Wagner opera.

 In 2015 Péter was invited to join Staatsoper Hamburg, where he made his debut with Puccini’s Manon Lescaut.
-He also worked as a guest conductor at many other German operas – Baadisches Staatstheater Karlsruhe (Wagner’s Das Rheingold), Staatstheater Kassel (Puccini’s La bohéme), Saarlaendisches Staatstheater (Puccini’s La bohéme), Musiktheater im Revier Gelsenkirchen (Saint Seans’ Samson et Dalila), and Staatstheater Braunschweig (Puccini’s Madama Butterfly).
+He also worked as a guest conductor at many other German opera houses and symphony orchestras such as – Baadisches Staatstheater Karlsruhe, Staatstheater Kassel, Saarlaendisches Staatstheater, Staatsorchester Nürnberg.